 I’ll speak for myself as to why it was for me.
 I grew up in England and have always daydreamed about traveling to Australia.
-At one point I considered imWhy Australia Should Be On Your Bucket Listmigrating to Oz but ultimately chose the US.
-For me, the images of the bright orange outback and kangaroos always captivated me.
+At one point, I considered immigrating to Oz but ultimately chose the US.
+The images of the bright orange outback and kangaroos always captivated me.
 Over the years, I’ve also heard from all that Australia does not disappoint.
-I think it’s impossible not to enjoy Australia and it is the ultimate bucket list trip.
+I think it’s impossible not to enjoy Australia, and it is the ultimate bucket list trip.

-The challenge with many deals is typically you have to be able to travel on a minute’s notice.
+The challenge with many deals is typical.
+You have to travel at a minute’s notice.
 Therefore, this is hard for most of us.
 I booked the entire trip myself.
-I’ll share all the costs which I offset with some points.
+I’ll share all the costs, which I offset with some points.
 Lastly, I’ve reviewed a few deals lately, and all said and done, it might be more advantageous to book a tour.
-I’ll share some with you at the end that I think are solid options.
+I’ll share some with you at the end that I think are reliable options.

 Flight Route: Orlando – Los Angeles – Sydney – Uluru – Cairns – Auckland – Los Angeles – Orlando